rust-lang-nursery/rust-cookbook/src/basics.md

 reads from the file.
 Using a memory map means you just index into a slice rather than dealing with [`seek`]ing around in a File.

-When we use [`Mmap::as_slice`], we promise that we are not changing the file in another process, as this would be a [race condition][race-condition-file].
+The [`Mmap::as_slice`] function is only safe if we can guarantee that the file behind the memory map is not being modified at the same time by another process, as this would be a [race condition][race-condition-file].

 ```rust
 # #[macro_use]